thoomkuzhymatthew/EPL_arb_betting/reflections/leoliao03.md

 1. Creating a [Collaboration Space](https://caring-science-810.notion.site/1633c9e924fc8011af27f5ce14ed4d6a?v=d886cee50f394c1ab113446a24f6df59&pvs=4) where we could upload comments for each other's work and refer to the rubrics/standardisation.

-2. Enforcing issue-tracking and creating separate branches for any edits to ensure the team is always updated on tasks and any potential confclits would be flagged before merging.
+2. Enforcing issue-tracking and creating separate branches for any edits to ensure the team is always updated on tasks and any potential conflicts would be flagged before merging.
 I assisted my teammates with this by uploading the standardised code for starting new branches on our [Collaboration Space](https://caring-science-810.notion.site/1633c9e924fc8011af27f5ce14ed4d6a?v=d886cee50f394c1ab113446a24f6df59&pvs=4)

 ## Supporting Team Members